livecycle/preevy/README.md

 Override the default options per driver for this Compose project.
 See the [specific driver documentation](https://preevy.dev/deploy-runtimes/).
 <!--lint enable double-link-->

-These values can be overridden per command execution using the specific driver CLI flags, e.g, `--lightsail-bundle-id=2xlarge_2_0`
+These values can be overridden per command execution using the specific driver CLI flags, e.g. `--lightsail-bundle-id=2xlarge_2_0`

 Example: